Areas of Concentration: Transportation, Engineering Management, and Humanitarian Disaster Management

 Withdrawal of Registration During a Semester

-In the event that a graduate student withdraws his or her registration during a semester, semester fees are non-refundable once the student has logged into their courses except in unusual circumstances which have been approved by the Dean of Graduate Studies or when doing so conflicts with the required return of student financial aid funds from federal, state, institutional, or other external sources.
+In the event that a graduate student withdraws his or her registration during a semester, semester fees are non-refundable once the student has logged into their courses except in unusual circumstances which have been approved by the Associate Vice President of Academic Affairs or when doing so conflicts with the required return of student financial aid funds from federal, state, institutional, or other external sources.
 A recipient of such returnable funds withdrawing from the graduate program during an academic term may be subject to University repayment provisions in the amount of the funds returned to the lender.
 Non- refundable fees in any circumstances include but are not limited to the application fee and the initial enrollment deposit of $1,000.

 ENROLLMENT IN THE CAPSTONE COURSE

 In order to enroll in the graduate program's Capstone course, students must have completed all required courses in the program with passing grades and resolved any outstanding Incomplete grades.
-Students who are on academic probation or who have an unresolved Incomplete in any course may not pursue the Capstone course without prior written approval from the Dean of Graduate Studies.
+Students who are on academic probation or who have an unresolved Incomplete in any course may not pursue the Capstone course without prior written approval from the Associate Provost of Academic Affairs.

 Procedure for an Unqualified Student to Petition for Permission to Enroll in the Capstone Course